erichall/conway/README.md

 memoization algorithm [Hashlife](https://en.wikipedia.org/wiki/Hashlife) which I've so far failed at.
 The last flavour of the automaton is a version that deals with bitshifting and mutation on native js arrays.
 It's a pain to understand and makes for some ugly code, but is rather fast!

+In its still incomplete state, it can be viewed [here](https://gol.erkanp.dev/)